acumos/vm-predictor/readme.md

 *add_FEAT_data.py*  | Extracts individual VM data from one or more FEAT data files.
 Use '-h' for a list of options.
 *crome_multi.py*    | Main CROME processing script builds multi-VM models and simulates train-predict cycles over an extended time period, outputting the results as charts or tables.
 Please consult the help page (-h) for a complete list of options.
 *preds2charts.py*  |  Builds charts from prediction JSON files.
 See the help page (-h) for additional options.
+*push_cognita.py* |  Experimental code to push a model to the Cognita platform.
+*StringColumnEncoder.py* | Encode a dataframe's string columns as part of a pipeline.
+*crome.py*  | Older version of crome_multi.py, can only process single-VM models.
+Includes H2O and ARIMA support.
+*ML_h2o.py* | Plug-in component for using H2O models.
+Not available in crome_multi.
+*ML_arima.py* | Plug-in component for the ARIMA model.
+Not available in crome_multi.
+*showFiles.py* | This tool launches a little web server allowing viewing of local charts and other files via a web browser.
 *df_cols.py* | Show names of columns in a dataframe.
 *df_column.py* | Display set of all values in a given column for a CSV file.
 *df_concat.py* | Concatenate dataframe CSVs with same column layout.